How I, as a blind person sing in a Choir

 - We can record the rehearsal, and mark the score after we get home by putting sticky notes on the page of music where the marking occurs;

-- We use a braille notetaker, typing the notation directly into the electronic braille file.
-For me, I memorize the markings once I have them recorded from rehearsal.
-That way es again, I just re-learn them.
+- We use a braille notetaker, typing the notation directly in to the electronic braille file. [this is the method I use]

 - The music is embossed double spaced, leaving room to add the markings later at home after rehearsals.